-A description of the MTC's hours of operation and after hours contact information, which shall be provided to the Commission, made available to Law Enforcement Authorities on request, and updated pursuant to 935 CMR 501.104(2).
+A description of the MTC's hours of operation and after hours contact information, which shall be provided to the Commission, made available to Law Enforcement Authorities on request, and updated pursuant to 935 CMR 501.104(4).

-Storage and waste disposal of Marijuana in compliance with 935 CMR 501.105(11) and 935 CMR 501.105(12).
+Storage and waste disposal of Marijuana in compliance with 935 CMR 501.105(11): Storage Requirements and 935 CMR 501.105(12): Waste Disposal.

 Description of the various strains of Marijuana to be cultivated and dispensed, and the form(s) in which Marijuana will be dispensed.